Types of Home Buyers in Florida: a Fast Seller's Guide

 Here's the uncomfortable truth.
 A retail buyer offering full market value, with a 45-day mortgage contingency and an inspection clause, is not a guaranteed sale.
 It's a possibility.
 And when you're staring down a foreclosure auction date or trying to resolve an estate with multiple heirs, a possibility isn't enough.
 You need a certainty.

 We've worked with Florida homeowners who turned down a competitive cash offer in favor of a higher retail offer, only to watch that retail deal collapse at the financing stage three weeks later.
-By the time they circled back to a cash buyer, the foreclosure timeline had shortened, and their negotiating position had weakened.
+By the time they circled back to a cash buyer, the foreclosure timeline had shortened, and their negotiating position had weakened considerably.
+When you account for the ARV-based pricing structure that cash buyers use, the realistic net difference between a fast cash close and a delayed retail sale is often much smaller than sellers initially expect.

-A sure deal at selling inherited homes fast for a realistic cash price is almost always better than a speculative deal at full market value.
+A sure deal at selling inherited homes fast for a reliable cash price is almost always better than a speculative deal at full market value that may never reach the closing table.
 The difference between a deal that closes and a deal that doesn't isn't just financial.
 It's the difference between protecting your credit, resolving an estate cleanly, and walking away with something versus losing everything in a courthouse auction.

 The real calculation urgent sellers need to make is this: What is the true cost of delay?
 Add up carrying costs, mortgage payments you're still making, property taxes, insurance, potential foreclosure fees, and the emotional toll of months of uncertainty.
-When you factor all of that in, a fast, reliable cash close based on a straightforward ARV-minus-repairs formula often outperforms a slow, risky retail sale at full market value.
-The conventional comparison of sticker prices ignores the costs that accumulate every week a deal stays open.
+When you factor in all of that, a fast, reliable cash close often outperforms a slow, risky retail sale at 100 percent of market value, even before you account for the repair costs a retail listing would require.

 Pro Tip: Before you accept any offer from any buyer type, ask for written proof of funds.
 A cash buyer should be able to show you a bank statement or a funding letter confirming they can actually close.
 No documentation means no deal.